Northern Territory History Grants

 The aim of the grants program is to encourage and support original research about Northern Territory history.

 Who can apply

-Northern Territory residents and societies and community organisations based in the Northern Territory are eligible to apply.
+Individuals, societies and community organisations, who are current residents of the Northern Territory are eligible to apply.

 What can be funded

 The grants are intended to assist with expenses incurred whilst carrying out research projects.
 Such expenses may include: